algovista-collab/QWorld_QEC_QKD_QML/QEC/Quiz_Midterm.md

 **Setup:** H is a 3×5 parity-check matrix, so this is an [n,k] = [5,2] code (k = 5−3 = 2).

+For any valid codeword, the rows of $G$ must pass the tests set by $H$.
+H .
+GT = 0.
+Our goal is to get the left side to look like an Identity Matrix (1s on the diagonal, 0s elsewhere).

 ### Step 1: Row-reduce H over GF(2)

 $$H = \begin{pmatrix}1&1&1&0&0\\0&1&0&1&0\\1&0&0&0&1\end{pmatrix}$$